gamblevore/speedie/Documentation/Speed.md

 If 8 different people wrote 8 different "mini-libs" for doing files faster, and all worked together on one project... whose C++ lib-replacement do you use??
 All of them?
 One?
 None?
 You see!
 Having a faster base-lib already helps for that reason.

 A fast-file C++ library like [fast_io](https://github.com/cppfastio/fast_io) is definitely impressive and useful.
-But it might be that only 0.01% of C++ programmers are using it.
+But it might be that only 0.005% of all C++ programmers are using it.
 And like above, it is one of many options, leading to fragmentation, creating many incompatible code-bases.
 Meanwhile 100% of speedie developers get the faster file-funcs.

 #### Error Handling